caelum/vraptor-panettone/README.markdown

 # ISSUES for later
+- auto-reload without full reload: create an interface and a class, the interface only changes if the parameters change. the class is provided by MyProvider, which looks in a child classloader
 - vraptor4 support CompiledTemplate return (generate example at src/extras)
 - vraptor3 support CompiledTemplate return (generate example at src/extras)
 - auto import all view packages